RickStrahl/BlogPosts/2023-04/Preventing iOS Safari Textbox Zooming/IosTextboxZoomingAndViewportSizing.md

 * You type your text on the keyboard
 * Hit done or click out into the Viewport

 ...and you find that the zoomed ViewPort state persists even though the keyboard is no longer active.
-IOW - the keyboard access zoomed in, but the zoomed in state is not ever released unless you manually pinch and zoom back out, or you double tap some empty area in the body content.
+IOW - the keyboard access zoomed in, but the zoomed in state is not ever released unless you:

+* manually pinch and zoom back out to 100%
+* double tap some empty area in the body content

-Very ugly behavior and behavior that seems quite common in mobile Web applications (not just mine 😄) and which frankly makes for a real shitty mobile Web experience.
+Very ugly behavior and behavior that seems not uncommon in mobile Web applications (not just mine 😄) and which frankly makes for a real shitty mobile Web experience.

 Even worse, the experience seems incredibly pointless.
 Zooming in on keyboard input doesn't seem to serve a useful purpose. **After all you're not actually entering any input into the text field** - you're using the pop up keyboard.
 If the field was too small before zooming, it would be bad UI to just display it inactively.
 It's likely if the input field is too small to read/view it would get fixed, but zooming into the field on input doesn't make that scenario any better.
 It only provides annoying behavior that doesn't even revert when input is complete.
 Grrrr!